maantjemol/E-meeuw/documentation/webserver.md

 ```

 ### method Build()
-The class contains the method `build()` to compose the HTTP message.
-The message is created using a f-string, by parsing the `status`, `contentType` and `data` variables to a string containing a template for the message.
+The class contains the method `build()` to compose the HTTP message.The message is created using a f-string, by parsing the `status`, `contentType` and `data` variables to a string containing a template for the message.
+We return the string.

 ## class Redirect()
-In case we cannot reach a page, we can redirect the user to another one.
-This is the purpose of this class. `Redirect()` returns a HTTP message similar to the one `response()` produces.
+In case we cannot reach a page, we want to redirect the user to another one. `Redirect()` returns a HTTP message similar to the one `response()` produces, but this message points to a page of our chosing.
+We use `Redirect()` to bring the user to the login page when necessary.

 An example of the HTTP message `redirect()` returns:
 ```http